 During construction, emissions to the air in the form of dust and exhaust from transportation and construction equipment can be expected to occur.
-Earth moving activities and resulting airborne dust are restricted by State and Local Code, however there will be an increase in passenger vehicle trips to and from the site during the construction work week.
+Earth moving activities and resulting airborne dust are restricted by state and local code, however there will be an increase in passenger vehicle trips to and from the site during the construction work week.
 No additional emissions than currently exist on the site would result following completion of construction.

 - b.
 Are there any off-site sources of emissions or odor that may affect your proposal?
 If so, generally describe.
-None known. - c.
-Proposed measures to reduce or control emissions or other impacts to air, if any: All work will be performed in compliance with State and Local Code, and permitting requirements.
+The adjacent Boieng Field is a source of emissions, but is not likely to affect this project. - c.
+Proposed measures to reduce or control emissions or other impacts to air, if any: All work will be performed in compliance with Federal, State and Local Codes, and permitting requirements.
+BMPs such as spraying water to control dust on site will be used.